ITR Season 2025 Banner

 Step 2: A notice is issued under Section 143(2) by the assessing officer.

-Step 3: You and/or your tax representative will place your arguments in front of the assessing officer and submit documents, declarations as required.
+Step 3: You and/or your tax representative will place your arguments in front of the assessing officer and submit documents, and declarations as required.

-Types of notices u/s 143(2)
+Types of Notices u/s 143(2)

 You will receive one of the following notices under Section 143(2):